 There are other poker sites that accept bitcoin, like the ones below:

 Intertops now accepts Bitcoin as a deposit option.
+It was added as a withdrawal option in March 2016.
 The deposit limits are $10 to $1,000.
-Bitcoin was added as a withdrawal option in March 2016.
 Players may withdraw Bitcoin from Intertops in amounts from $100 to $2,500.
-Players may only receive one Bitcoin withdrawal each week.
-There are no fees related to Intertops Bitcoin deposits or withdrawals.
-New players receive a 100% up to $1,000 first deposit bonus.
+Players may only receive one BTC withdrawal each week.
+There are no fees related to these deposits or withdrawals.
+New players at Intertops receive a 100% up to $1,000 first deposit bonus.

 SWC Poker accepts players from all over the world, including the United States and only require a screen name and no personal information about their players.
 It is the successor of Seals With Clubs.
 The traffic at SWC Poker is the smallest of any bitcoin site.
 Deposits and withdrawals are available in any amount.
 All transactions are free.
 SWC Poker withdrawals are free of charge and arrive in about 12 hours.